 Covers symptoms of giant cell arteritis, which include vision problems and pain in the jaw.
 Covers how this condition is treated.

+What is Wolff-Parkinson-White syndrome?
 Wolff-Parkinson-White (WPW) syndrome is a heart rhythm problem that causes a very fast heart rate.
 WPW is one type of supraventricular tachycardia called atrioventricular reciprocating tachycardia (AVRT).
-With WPW, an extra electrical pathway links...
+With WPW, an extra electrical pathway links the upper chambers (atria) and...

 Hypertrophic Cardiomyopathy: Risk of Sudden Death